fathyb/parcel-plugin-typescript/README.md

 If you only need transpiling then this plugin might not be necessary.
 You can see this plugin as a Parcel version of `awesome-typescript-loader` or `ts-loader`.

-This plugin is in an early stage and may not be stable.
-This first stable version will be `1.0.0`.

 ## Features

 - Type checking: